JabezETH/Semantic-Image-and-Text-Alignment/README.md

 ## Acknowledgments

-This project is done as an assignment for 10 Academy
+This project is done as an assignment for 10 Academy.
+I would like to thank 10 Academy for allowing me to work in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>